Mamurooyiboluawhore/swagger/drf.md

 venv/bin/activate
 ```

-Now, you need to install Django and Django rest framework (drf) within your virtual environment.
+Now, you need to install Django and Django REST framework (drf) within your virtual environment.
 To install Django, use this command
 ```bash
 pip install django
 ```
-Then this is to install DRF
+Then this is to install Django REST framework(DRF)
 ```bash
 pip install djangorestframework
 ```